AFMEDCOM holds redesignation and change of command ceremony

 |0

-This work, AFMEDCOM holds redesignation and change of command ceremony [Image 5 of 5], by Megan Hearst, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFMEDCOM holds redesignation and change of command ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.